David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 If you are doing them as a circuit, keep the rest periods between sets short – about 45 to 60 seconds.
 But if you are doing them separately rest about 75 – 90 seconds between sets.

 Continue to progress in this way until you hit a plateau (that is three successive workouts where you have not been able to improve).
 When this happens you can either change the exercise for a slightly (but not much) different exercise, or you can simply reduce the weight by about 10 - 15% and work back up again as before.
 Or alternatively, you could just change your rep range and do 8 – 10 reps on the exercises you have been doing 6 – 8, and 10 – 12 reps on those you have been doing 8 - 10.

 Ensure you do all the exercises with proper technique, and through a full range of movement.
 Half movements equal half benefits.
 And on top of this if you do incomplete movements you will develop short tight muscles and muscle imbalances, and this could lead to injury further down the line.
 So make sure you go all the way down until the tops of your thighs are parallel to the floor in the squat.
 In the bench press you should touch the bar to your chest before pressing it back up again.
 And take the dumbbells down all the way in your dumbbell pressing movements too.

 In the sumo deadlift the bar needs to be de-weighted on the floor between reps.
-And in the rear foot elevated split squats, put your back foot on a bench and again ensure you squat down until the top of your front thigh is parallel to the floor.
+And in Bulgarian split squats, put your back foot on a bench and again ensure you squat down until the top of your front thigh is parallel to the floor.
 Initially just your bodyweight will probably be enough for these; but when you can do your 3 sets of 10, start holding a dumbbell in each hand when you do them.
 Take a look at the videos I have put on here for more information on how to do these exercises properly.